How we placed our first stations - Part 1 - The Launch

 • Increased footfall

-• Higher spend, since customers might leave if they run out of battery
+• Higher spending, since customers might leave if they run out of battery

 • Modern solution